Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Sutton is averaging 57.2 receiving yards per game in five career matchups against the Chargers, 13.7 more than his receiving yards prop bet over/under for Sunday's game (43.5).
+- Against the Chargers, Sutton has averaged 57.2 receiving yards per game over his five career matchups, 8.7 more than his over/under for Sunday's game.

-- Sutton, in five matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- Sutton has caught a touchdown pass versus the Chargers twice, and had multiple TDs in one of those games.

-- This week Sutton will face the NFL's 12th-ranked pass defense (237.1 yards allowed per game).
+- The Chargers have the NFL's 12th-ranked pass defense this season, yielding 237.1 yards per game through the air.

-- The Chargers have allowed 24 touchdowns through the air (1.6 per game).
-They are 20th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Raiders, Sutton reeled in four passes for 33 yards while being targeted five times.
+- Against the Raiders last week, Sutton was targeted five times and totaled 33 yards on four receptions.

-- Sutton has grabbed seven passes (on 14 targets) for 54 yards (18.0 per game) in his last three games.
+- Sutton has added seven receptions for 54 yards over his last three outings.
+He's been targeted 14 times, producing 18.0 yards per game.

 Sutton's Denver Teammates